History

 We encourage staff to teach a weekly history lesson every other half term in Key Stage One.
 This was a notable change after the history audit.
 This helps to ensure sufficient time is allocated to history and that historical subject matter can be revisited frequently.
 We believe that by crafting our curriculum this way, we improve the potential for our children to retain what they have been taught, to alter their long-term memory and thus improve the rates of progress they make.

-To further ensure our children are taught the right, connected knowledge, Years 3, 4 and 5 have been following a scheme called Opening Worlds.
+To further ensure our children are taught the right, connected knowledge, Years 3, 4, 5 and 6 have been following a scheme called Opening Worlds.
 Within this scheme, children are taught history once a week, every term, alongside Geography.
 The topics have been designed to embed key concepts and vocabulary within children's learning and understanding.
-For example, in History pupils learnt about the Indus civilisation, which they made links to from an earlier topic in Geography about the River Indus.
+For example, in Year 3 History, pupils learnt about the Indus civilisation, which they made links to from an earlier topic in Geography about the River Indus.
 Therefore, pupils where already equipped with vocabulary and a prior understanding and knowledge of why Ancient Sumerians built civilisations near the River Indus.

 Curriculum Impact